-As mentioned, blow-up results for the fractional Keller-Segel model have been presented for the fractional Laplacian in its Riesz integral definition on $\mathbb{R}^d$ or for its truncation on a bounded domain in the case of homogenenous Dirichlet boundary conditions.
-The novelty of our work has been in testing numerically the blow-up in the case of the spectral fractional Laplacian.
-More than this, we also provide in Proposition \ref{BlowUpProp}, a proof of blow-up dependent on the concentration of the initial datum in the case of spectral fractional Laplacian with Dirichlet boundary conditions.
-Let us consider the fractional Keller-Segel model
+Blow-up results for the fractional Keller--Segel model were previously proved in the literature with the fractional Laplacian defined through its Riesz integral representation on $\mathbb{R}^d$ or with its truncation to a bounded domain in the case of a homogenenous Dirichlet boundary condition.
+The novelty of our work is in numerically testing the blow-up in the case of the spectral representation of the fractional Laplacian.
+In addition, we provide in Proposition \ref{BlowUpProp} a proof of existence of solutions to the fractional Keller--Segel model, based on the spectral definition of the fractional Dirichlet Laplacian, that exhibit finite-time blow-up.
+Let us consider the fractional Keller--Segel model

 together with its weak formulation

 for $V=H^1(\Omega)$, subject to the initial condition $\rho(x, 0) = \rho_{0}(x)$, where $\rho_{0} \in L^{\infty}(\Omega)$ and $\rho_{0}(x) \geq 0$ for a.e. $x \in \Omega$ and where